6171023/Student-Management/README.md

 # Student-Management

 A simple Python application level student management system that incorporates the use of .txt files.

+Concept:
+To create a system that stores user entered student records into a txt file for the purpose of student data management.

 In summary, performs the following:
 - inputting records of students (as per python code)
 - storing records in a txt file